Last updated on January 17, 2021

 There are many techniques that can be used.
 Among them are systematic desensitisation, deep breathing, visualisation and guided imagery, positive affirmations, and reward systems.
 The added bonus is that some psychologists who specialize in phobias and anxiety disorders work together with phobic-friendly dentists.
 In that case, you won’t have to search for a suitable dentist, once you’re ready for it.

 Working with a Dentist – Desensitisation and Systematic Desensitisation

-This technique can work really well also for more severe needle phobias.
+Systematic desensitisation can work really well, also for more severe needle phobias.
 But you need to be open to the idea.
 Some people simply “don’t want to know”, and this technique requires you to actually expose yourself to the noxious stimulus.

 If this is a method you fancy, make sure your dentist of choice is familiar with it (or a similar technique).